All products

 Quick Facts

-Classification: Armadillidiidae > Armadillidium > A. Maculatum
+Family Classification: Armadillidiidae > Armadillidium > Pallasii

 A 6 quart gasket sealed storage bin or small glass aquarium is sufficient for a small starter culture.
 Standard or bioactive enclosures can be enhanced with natural botanical items to simulate the isopods habitat in the wild.
 This helps them feel secure which in turn promotes their natural processes like eating and breeding.
-Average room temperature in the low to mid 70sF will suit them just fine.
-Around one third to half of the enclosure should have damp (not wet) sphagnum moss with the remainder being a bit on the dry side, but not completely devoid of some moisture.
-They will often migrate between moist and dry areas at different times of the day.
+Average room temperature around the mid 70sF will suit them just fine.
+A. Peraccae does best with average ventilation.
+Around one third to half of the enclosure should have damp (not wet) sphagnum moss with the remainder being a bit on the dry side, but not completely devoid of some moisture.They will often migrate between moist and dry areas at different times of the day.
 A few pieces of cork bark strategically placed over some of the moist side will help retain the humidity levels and reduce the frequency of watering needed to maintain a proper moisture gradient.

 Isopods are detritivores.
 Their primary diet in nature is leaf litter and decayed wood.
 Both of these should always be available in abundance.
 They will also happily consume any other decomposing organic plant or animal matter they come across.
 As such it is vital to supplement your isopods with other food sources on a semi regular basis.
 They enjoy food options like squash, radishes, carrots and other veggies along with commercial isopod powdered food like Repashy.
 They also need some occasional protein in their diets which can be things like freeze dried minnows, shrimp, fish pellets, dried insects and other protein based food sources.
 Be sure to feed these on the drier side as they can spoil quickly in humid environments and attract unwanted pests.
+Please also note as with most Armadillidium, this species may tend to eat live plants so consider this if they are to be used in any type of planted vivarium or terrarium.

 Quick Facts

-Classification: Armadillidiadae > Armadillidium > Nasatum
+Family Classification: Armadillidiidae > Armadillidium > Peraccae

-Average Size: 0.70" to 0.80" inch
+Average Size: Around 0.70" inch

 Activity level: Active both day and night